Many users are harassed by constant calls from scammers and sales consultants (Photo: The Anh).

 Junk SIM: First of all, the responsibility belongs to the network operator.

-Although major carriers such as Viettel and VNPT Vinaphone have implemented many measures, using systems to detect spam messages, and checking for subscribers suspected of making spam calls to include them in surveys and block them, the situation of spam SIMs and spam calls in reality is still very common.
+Although major carriers such as Viettel and VNPT Vinaphone have implemented many measures, using systems to detect spam messages, and checking subscribers suspected of making spam calls to include them in surveys and block them, the situation of spam SIMs and spam calls in reality is still very common.

-Mr. Do Van Thinh, Director of CMC Cyber Security Operations Center (CMC Cyber Security Company, CMC Technology Group), said: "For silent calls, the main goal of these subjects is to confirm the state and classification of the data they have obtained.
+Mr. Do Van Thinh, Director of CMC Cyber Security Operations Center (CMC Cyber Security Company, CMC Technology Group), said: "For silent calls, the main goal of these subjects is to confirm the status and classification of the data they have obtained.

 Users receiving strange phone calls but not saying anything is a way for subjects to filter user data, sell data or create suitable scam scenarios.